 Possession with intent to distribute up to 50kg of marijuana is punishable by up to 5 years imprisonment and $250,000 in fines under federal law.
 Marijuana possession with intent to distribute weighing 50 to 99 kg is punishable by up to 20 years imprisonment and a fine of $1,000,000 under Section 841 of the United States Constitution.
 The penalty for marijuana amounts between 100 and 999 kg is a maximum 40-year prison sentence and a $5,000,000 fine.
 You could face life in prison and a $10,000 fine if you are caught with more than 1,000 kg of marijuana with the intent to distribute it.

 You cannot sell adult-use marijuana to dispensaries in Ohio as the recreational cannabis market has yet to be set up.
-However, you may sell medical cannabis to retail dispensaries if you have obtained a medical marijuana processor license from the ODC (Ohio Department of Commerce).
+Licenses for businesses intending to grow, manufacture, and sell marijuana for recreational use are due to be issued in the later half of 2024.
+You may sell medical cannabis to retail dispensaries if you have obtained a medical marijuana processor license from the ODC (Ohio Department of Commerce).
 In order to obtain the license, you must register your business in the state, obtain local zoning and business approvals from your city or municipality, obtain clearance from the Ohio Department of Taxation, develop business and operation plans, complete a cannabis license application, and pay the license fee.

 The State of Ohio does not issue a distribution license.
 However, if you are interested in transporting medical marijuana to medical marijuana dispensaries in the state, you may obtain the medical marijuana processor license issued by the Ohio Department of Commerce (ODC).
 The ODC issues three types of medical marijuana processor licenses: standalone, vertically integrated processing facility: and plant-only processor.
 For more information on obtaining the medical marijuana processor license, sign up for the Ohio Medical Marijuana Control Program (OMMCP) website updates.